psi/docs.vagrantup.com/source/v2/plugins/usage.html.md

 ## Usage

-Once a plugin is installed, you should refer to the plugin's documentation to see exaclty how to use it.
+Once a plugin is installed, you should refer to the plugin's documentation to see exactly how to use it.
 Plugins which add commands should be instantly available via `vagrant`, provisioners should be available via `config.vm.provision`, etc.